jis478/Tensorflow/TF2.0/StarGAN/readme.md

-# StarGAN implemented in Tensorflow 2.0 style
+# StarGAN implemented in the Tensorflow 2.0 style

 This is a tensorflow 2.0 version of StarGAN: Unified Generative Adversarial Networks for Multi-Domain Image-to-Image Translation(https://arxiv.org/abs/1711.09020).